 These scenarios exist in the same country.
 It’s a bit of a mind boggler, isn’t it?
 As we approach Thanksgiving, these separate (but related) thoughts are on my mind.

-What if we decide to stop worrying and start coming up with a plan to manage the choices?
+What if we decide to stop worrying and come up with a plan?

-- Holiday brunch.
-Grab a plate, check out the choices.
-Choose the special holiday dishes in place of your usual fare.
+- Holiday decadence.
+Choose special holiday foods in place of your usual fare.
 It gets tricky if you just add to what you normally do instead of shifting your meals to accommodate.
 Swap.
 Not add.

-- Family dinner.
+- Someone else is cooking.
 Plan on enjoying your favorite traditional foods, not feeling bad about wanting to eat them.
-Fill your plate with a round of “all” your favorite dishes and enjoy them.
+Fill your plate with a serving of “all” your favorite dishes and enjoy them.
 Then move on.
 If you need or want seconds?
 Take them intentionally.
 If you are full and satisfied, that’s ok, too!
-You’ll get back on track at the next meal when the party is over.
+You’ll get back on track at the next meal when the “party food” is done.

-Perhaps when we sit at the next holiday meal, we can take a moment to be thankful that so many worked so hard for us to have the delicious meal before us.
+Perhaps when we sit at our next meal, we can take a moment to be thankful that so many worked so hard for us to have the delicious meal before us.

 What are you most thankful for this year?